PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 ## Setting up PrestaShop 9

-To test the new API, you need to have PrestaShop 9 installed and available.
-[PrestaShop 9 Alpha 1 is now available](#), which means you can follow the normal installation process as with any other version of PrestaShop.
-To work with PrestaShop and the API, you can also use a [local environment](https://devdocs.prestashop-project.org/9/basics/installation/).
-This will be similar to creating a working version of PrestaShop locally from sources available on GitHub or a downloaded ZIP.
+To test the new API, you need to have PrestaShop 9 installed.
+[PrestaShop 9 Alpha 1 is now available](https://github.com/PrestaShop/PrestaShop/tree/9.0.0-alpha.1), which means you can test the API today.
+Please note that for PrestaShop 9 Alpha 1, you need to build the installation ZIP from the source code.

-Keep in mind that PrestaShop 9.0 requires a minimal PHP version of 8.1.
+PrestaShop 9.0 requires a minimal PHP version of 8.1.
 You can check the [system requirements](https://devdocs.prestashop-project.org/9/basics/installation/system-requirements/) page in the developer documentation.

 You may want to disable checking for HTTPS with TLSv1.2.
 To do that, go to Advanced Parameters -> Admin Api -> Configuration and disable the "Force security in debug mode" option.
 If you don't see this option, make sure to enable Debug mode first in Advanced Parameters -> Performance.